vedprakashtestgit/Excel-Analytics/README.md

 # Excel-Analytics
-THis is for Assignment based on Analytics topics covered with Excel
+This is for Assignment based on Analytics topics covered with Excel.